Nyerguds/MobiusMapEditor/README.md

 * Added \*.ini to the list of possible extensions for opening RA maps.
 Apparently before I only added it for saving.
 * Terrain objects will now only pop up a poperties box for setting a trigger in Tiberian Dawn mode.
 * Optimised loading so the editor will skip loading objects from different theaters.
-* Added internal support to allow loading xml and graphics from mod folders.
+* Fixed user settings loading, so can port over the settings (game folder, invite warning, and the dialog locations) from previous versions.
+(It's a hacky system, but it works.)
+* Added support for loading mod xml info and graphics through the "ModsToLoad" setting in "CnCTDRAMapEditorD.exe.config".
+The syntax is a semicolon-separated list, with each entry either a Steam workshop ID, or a folder under "Documents\CnCRemastered\Mods\".
+As folder, the path must contain the "Tiberian_Dawn" or "Red_Alert" part at the start.
+That prefix folder will also be used as consistency check for the mod type as defined inside "ccmod.json".
+Mods given by folder name will also be looked up in the Steam workshop folders, with the prefix folder used only for the consistency check.
+Mods do NOT have to be enabled in the game to work in the editor.
-* Added limited support for the unique pattern of TD's CONC pavement.
+* Added support for the unique pattern of TD's CONC pavement.
+You will need the "ConcretePavement" mod to actually see that, though.
-* Fixed videos loading and saving, so no more errors occur when opening the map options dialog.
+* Fixed loading and saving of the videos set in the map options dialog, so no more errors pop up there.
 * Made video names freely editable for Tiberian Dawn missions.
 Any mod-added video in TD is playable from missions.
-* Settings will now be ported from previous version.
-It's a hacky system, but it works.
 * The preview selection in the Steam publish dialog will now open in the correct folder.
 * The preview rendered for singleplayer maps for the Steam publish (which is not used by default) will show all map contents.
 * [WIP: Fix errors in dropdown boxes in Teamtypes dialog.]